suraj-singh12/flipkart/README.md

 This is a flipkart like e-commerce website.

-It uses all the MERN stack technologies to make it an actually functioning site like the real flipkart site.
+It uses all the MERN (Mongodb, Express, React, Node) stack technologies to make it an actually functioning site like the real flipkart site.

 # To get started
 ## Clone the repo